t80/robohoover/README.md

     3. No logging has been added
     4. Its possible caching would be useful in production.
 Given the current spec, the responses should not change given the same input parameters.
+    5  There could be more checking for nulls and valid parameter validity should a defensive approach be taken by the service layer